 The chapters flow quickly, with pithy insights shared from real-world experience, that will help you quickly understand the mindset behind forging words with persuasion.

-The Landing Page Conversion course from Unbounce spans multiple topics, all designed to help you understand how to convert more readers into product sales or service inquiries.
+Unbounce’s guide to landing pages spans multiple topics, all designed to help you understand how to convert more readers into product sales or service inquiries.
+Explore recommendations on writing effective Calls To Action, landing page copy, and more.

 Peep Laja is the founder of the popular ConversionXL blog (and CRO agency of the same name).
-His eight week conversion course touches a wide range of topics with copywriting at its heart.
-There’s a bonus ninth week that teaches you how to run and manage a CRO agency.
-And a certification program at the end.
+On his podcast, he discusses a wide range of topics including copywriting and content development with other industry experts.

 5. ConversionXL Effective Website Copywriting